Are Your Mileage Expense Records HMRC Compliant?

 What are the HMRC Penalties for Inaccurately Reclaiming Business Mileage?

-It’s a business’s responsibility to keep accurate records which show the difference between business and private mileage on each vehicle.
+It’s a business’s responsibility to keep accurate records that show the difference between business and private mileage on each vehicle.

 If you fail to do so, either by reimbursing mileage in excess of the right amount or by reimbursing private mileage when you do not supply free fuel, you may face an Income Tax and Class 1 NIC penalty.
 Even if this is due to no fault of your own, your company might face a financial penalty of up to six figures if your staff make inaccurate claims on false mileage.